About Hearing Implants (Baha and Sophono)

 The Baha system involves surgery by an otologist to fix a titanium abutment to the temporal bone.
 The external portion of the Baha is attached to the abutment and is programmed by an audiologist three to six months after surgery.
 A Baha can also be fit on a soft band without the surgical abutment for small children that are not yet old enough for Baha surgery.

-The Sophono system also requires surgery by an otologist to attach a magnetic plate to the temporal bone.
+The Sophono hearing implant also requires surgery by an otologist to attach a magnetic plate to the temporal bone.
 An audiologist programs the Sophono processor one month after the surgery,and the external processor communicates with the internal portion through a magnet under the skin.

 Both Baha and Sophono processors can be trialed in the office with a soft headband to determine possible benefit.